EthanJ11/Final-Project/README.md

-# Final-Project
+# Final-Project - Ethan James
-Introduction to Information Technology
+This is my home page for my Introduction to Information Technology final project!

+## Links to other pages!